Expedia, Marriott, others face U.S. price-fixing lawsuit

 “The reality is that these illegal price-parity agreements mean consumers see nothing but cosmetic differences and the same prices on every site,” Berman said.

 Representatives for Travelocity and Orbitz declined to comment.
-Press contacts for Starwood, Hilton BLKSHW.UL, Marriott, Expedia (EXPE.O) and Sabre did not respond to requests for comment.
+Press contacts for Starwood, Hilton, Marriott, Expedia and Sabre did not respond to requests for comment.

 Online retailers profit either by buying hotel rooms and reselling them to the public at a higher price, or by charging hotels a fee for the service of booking rooms.
 The lawsuit alleges that the retailers’ profits were eroded when smaller, price-cutting online retailers, such as Skoosh.com, gained access to the market.